tilkinsc/Alter.NET/CONTRIBUTING.md

 8. Private class fields should be camelCase prefixed with an underscore: `private int _example;`
 9. Function parameters and local variables should be camelCase.
 10. Enums that are more than just one int field should be a class.
 Enum class fields must be implemeneted with readonly.
 See Game.Model.Direction.cs for an example.
+11. Class constants should be defined at the top of a class.
+12. Static class fields inside a non-static class should be defined below the instantiable members (at the bottom).